-Kris was diagnosed with epilepsy in January this year.
+Kris was diagnosed with epilepsy in January 2020.
 He shares how he felt about being diagnosed and his epilepsy journey so far.

 How did you feel when you first found out you had epilepsy?

 When I found out I had epilepsy I had a whole mixture of emotions.
 I had spent nine days in hospital having large seizures every day.

 One lasted nearly 25 minutes, so I was relieved to find out what was actually wrong but also naturally terrified as my knowledge of epilepsy was non-existent apart from what you see on the TV.